Posts

 Image

-Slipback: Part One (25/07/25) So, with the future of the show in the balance and the next series a long way off we've been given a bonus story c/o Script Editor Eric Saward consisting of six ten minute episodes broadcast of BBC Radio 4 - or 'Pirate' Radio 4 as this three hour kids magazine programme calls itself.
+Slipback: Part One (25/07/25) So, with the future of the show in the balance and the next series a long way off we've been given a bonus story c/o Script Editor Eric Saward consisting of six ten minute episodes broadcast on BBC Radio 4 - or 'Pirate' Radio 4 as this three hour kids magazine programme calls itself.
 Today we get Parts One and Two and they've got off to an interesting start aboard a ma-HOO-sive Space Freighter where the crew are being eaten by a large, growling monster in the ducting.
 This was set up in an effective pre-credits sequence relayed to another crew member, called Grant, by the ship's Computer who has a voice like that annoying bitch Peter Davison is married to; the one who played Trillian in The Hitchhikers Guide To The Galaxy .
 We then joined the Doctor and Peri in the TARDIS, the Doctor hearing a voice in his head talking about 'Full Circle' as he woke with a hangover (!), and Peri informing him that he'd got his hangover a...

 The Doctor Who Real Time Marathon: Revelation Of The Daleks